 If your content is likely to be read online, create shorter pages that are cross-linked.

-If your content is likely to be printed from the Web, create one long page.
+If your content is likely to be printed from the digital platform, create one long page.

 Considering audience and tasks